saifalafeefi/c4_rust_jumeirah/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License (open source)

 ## Acknowledgments

 - Robert Swierczek for the original C4 compiler
-- University assignment that inspired this implementation
+- Khalifa University assignment that inspired this implementation